asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 One of the many brilliant aspects of XP was having customer representation, or a very realistic proxy of the customer, embedded with the team to ensure that the team is getting continuous feedback about the value of the features being built.
-Many Scrum implementations create these types of handoffs and separate the decision making about the work from any of the teams doing the work.
+Many poor agile implementations create these types of handoffs and separate the decision making about the work from any of the teams doing the work.

 ### Decision Making About the Work Can Decrease Morale